 In these scenarios, we expect that CDC-FM can provide a robust tool to reduce or eliminate memorisation and improve generalisation.
-Thus, our approach is not a competitor to FM but a plug‑in regulariser that can be scheduled, adapted, or even learned, opening a path to geometry‑aware flow-based generative models with stronger guarantees, better sample efficiency, and improved robustness to privacy risks.
+Thus, our approach is not a competitor to FM but a plug‑in regulariser that can be scheduled, adapted, or even learned and can be readily used in conjunction with existing latent space pipelines.
+While we used our geometric framework to generalise FM, being one of the most broadly adopted generative models, future work could explore the effect of our geometric regularisation on other generative models and stochastic regularisation strategies.
+Our work thus opens a path to geometry‑aware flow-based generative models with stronger guarantees, better sample efficiency, and improved robustness to privacy risks.